 Congregation B’nai Israel is able to provide burial plots for our members.
 We have a dedicated section in The Star of David in North Lauderdale.
 This location is ideal because in Florida, there are few areas that offer both easy and accessible plots along with an upright monument.
 Our section provides a water view and a paved walkway.
 For more information, contact Steve Allen, Executive Director.

 Confirmation is a Reform-originated ceremony for boys and girls that is tied to the Jewish holiday of Shavuot.
 It constitutes an individual and group affirmation of commitment to the Jewish people.
 Our Confirmation program offers dynamic classes on Jewish hot topics and Israel that include text study, cooperative learning, media, guest speakers, field trips, retreats and hands-on learning experiences.
 Students have the opportunity to meet before classes for youth group social gathering and dinner.
 Our Confirmation program culminates at the end of 10th Grade with the students leading the Confirmation service on Shavuot, the holiday which commemorates God giving the Torah to the Israelites at Mount Sinai.
 Our confirmation class ends the year with a trip to Israel.
 Our post Confirmation program for 11th and 12th graders provides students with the opportunity to study with our rabbis once a month.
 This creates a further bond with the rabbis and a further connection to Congregation B’nai Israel.
 In this two-year curriculum, we explore our “Jewish Roots in America” one year and “Jewish Values That Support Civic Engagement” the next year.
 We will take a trip to New York City during the Jewish Roots year and to Washington, DC during the Jewish Civic Engagement year.
 A formal graduation for seniors celebrates their accomplishments.
-For more information, please contact Kim Beame, Director of Religious Education.
+For more information, please contact our Senior Associate Rabbi, Rabbi Rony Keller.

 As you anticipate your wedding day, you will be planning the ceremony that will sanctify your love for each other, as well as festivities which will celebrate your marriage.
 The choices you make and the unique customs and traditions of Judaism will shape your wedding day into a truly memorable and personal experience; you are entering one of the most exciting times in your lives.
 We want to help you along the way by answering the many questions frequently asked by engaged couples and to educate you on the standards and traditions observed by the synagogue and clergy.
 We wish you much health, happiness, and fulfillment as you begin to plan for your married life together!
-For more information, please contact Natalie Matus, Assistant to the Clergy.
+For more information, please contact Natalie Matus, Clergy Administrator.

 The placing of a marker on a grave is a way to honor and show care for someone we love.
 Jewish tradition emphasizes the importance of not visiting a gravesite for the first thirty days after burial because the pain of our loss is strongest at that time.
 Placing a marker may happen any time after the thirty days, but usually occurs between eleven months and one year following death.
 It is necessary to contact the stone engraving company months before the unveiling in order to allow adequate time for this part of the process.
 Our clergy are available for consultation regarding what to inscribe on the stone.
 The date will also need to be reserved with the cemetery so that they may prepare the site.
 While some families request the assistance of a Rabbi for the service, the service does not require Rabbinical officiating.
 We are happy to provide you with copies of an “Unveiling Service” if you choose to lead the service on your own.
-To speak with a member of our clergy about an unveiling, please contact Natalie Matus, Assistant to the Clergy.
+To speak with a member of our clergy about an unveiling, please contact Natalie Matus, Clergy Administrator.